sakai-mirror/assignment2/docs/tii-estimate.rst

 bottom (service layer) to top ( user interface ).
 These areas are fleshed out and described in more detail in the rest of the document.

-1. Factor HTTP connections to Turn It In Service out of org.sakaiproject.contentreview.impl.turnitin.TurnitinReviewServiceImpl.
+1. CRS-TII: Factor HTTP connections to Turn It In Service out of org.sakaiproject.contentreview.impl.turnitin.TurnitinReviewServiceImpl.
    This code currently makes 7 HttpsURLConnection connections to the TII web services endpoint.
 Because the TII Endpoints and their parameters